 Second C – The crucible

-Something that holds things together and doesn’t let them escape (fill life of your hero with: obstacles, monsters, danger, personal challenge).
+Something that holds things together and doesn’t let them escape (fill the life of your hero with: obstacles, monsters, danger, personal challenge).
 Ex: “Jaws”

 Third C – The clock

 It’s ticking.
 There’s a time pressure.
-The hero doesn’t have the entire life to save the world, family, job situation, planet.
+The hero doesn’t have the entire life to save the world, family, job situation, or planet.

 Lay on top of any problem in your book – time pressure!!